 From mountains to moorlands, Mull is an island of wild landscapes with a pretty harbour town.

 The most direct route to Mull is by ferry from Oban, which drops you at Craignure.
 The journey takes 46 minutes.
-Vehicle reservations are recommended.
+Vehicle reservations are recommended on these routes.
+You can book travel online, and when you do, you'll immediately receive an eTicket direct to your inbox - ready to board.

 It takes 2 hours 30 minutes to drive from Glasgow, 3 hours from Edinburgh, 4 hours from Aberdeen, and 2 hours 45 minutes from Inverness.
 If you are travelling with an electric vehicle, there are charging points available at the Argyll College in Oban.